sebastianknopf/OpenTicketV2/docs/CODE_USAGE.md

 ## Encryption and Decryption

 As mentioned in the [security section](SECURITY.md), your legitimation data should be encrypted before pushing it into the envelope message to meet all security requirements.
-If you want to use the cryptography tools included in the `de.openticket.security` package, you can use the following snippet for encryption:
+If you want to use the cryptography tools included in the `org.openticket.security` package, you can use the following snippet for encryption:

 ```